RareSkills/blog/aave-interest-rate-model/aave-interest-rate-model.md

 ![linear interest rate curve](https://static.wixstatic.com/media/935a00_d161d6059bc24bf4b707a1e3a68f1f02~mv2.png/v1/fill/w_740,h_429,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_d161d6059bc24bf4b707a1e3a68f1f02~mv2.png)

-The function that translates the utilization level to the borrow interest rate is defined by the **interest rate model**.The parameters are usually set by protocol governance.
+The function that translates the utilization level to the borrow interest rate is defined by the **interest rate model**.
+The parameters are usually set by protocol governance.

 ## Calculating the relationship between the borrow interest rate and the supply interest rate